Rosset Front de Neige

 Given the size of the Espace Killy ski area, it's probably no surprise to hear that there are plenty of places to head on a good powder day, for almost endless off-piste skiing and snowboarding possibilities.

-Tignes and Val d'Isere have some great off-piste skiing and with the number of fast and easily accessible lifts accessible to you, great off-piste skiing is never hard to find.
+Tignes and Val d'Isère have some great off-piste skiing and with the number of fast and easily accessible lifts accessible to you, great off-piste skiing is never hard to find.

-Always make sure you are prepared before embarking on some off-piste skiing, check out our Avalanche Safety page for tips on what to do before setting off.
-It is also always advisable to hire an off-piste guide who will have extensive knowledge of the area and the mountains.
+Always make sure you are prepared before embarking on some off-piste skiing, check out our avalanche safety page for tips on what to do before setting off.

-Tignes Les Brevieres has some lovely off-piste skiing which can be especially handy when it's a whiteout as you can pick and choose some lines in between the trees.
-From the top of the Aiguille Percee chairlift if you head to the right, there is some off-piste that you can tackle, but be warned you can get stranded at the bottom not knowing which way to go, so make sure you have a mountain guide with you or plan your route in advance extremely carefully.
+From the top of the Aigulle Percee chairlift if you head to the right there is some off piste that you can tackle, but be warned the mountains can leave you stranded at the bottom not knowing which way to go so make sure you have a mountain guide with you or plan your route extremely carefully.

-There are also plenty of off-piste sections to slide down by the side of the marked runs and pistes, and normally from the lifts, you can spot the best off-piste snow next to the runs.
+There are also plenty of off piste sections to slide down by the side of the marked runs and pistes, and normally from the lifts you can spot the best off piste snow next to the runs.

-The off-piste skiing in Le Lac is not that vast, however, there is plenty of fun to be had on the side of the pistes and you are never short of finding some powder to play in.
-If you find yourself in Tignes Le Lac on a powder day then you can enjoy lots of the white stuff near the Chardonnet lift, Palafour lift and can then head over to the L'Aiguille Percee and Tignes Les Brevieres for the off-piste skiing there.
-Try under the Grand Huit lift for some fresh tracks after a snowfall.
+If you find yourself in Tignes Le Lac on a powder day then you can enjoy lots of the white stuff near the Chardonnet lift, Palafour lift and can then head over to the L'Aiguille Percée and Tignes Les Brevieres for the off-piste skiing there.
+Try under the Grand Huit lift for some fresh tracks after a snow fall.

-Val Claret again does not have a huge amount of off-piste skiing routes but you can always stick to the side of the pistes and play in the deeper snow there.
+Does not have a huge amount of off-piste skiing routes but you can always stick to the side of the pistes and play in the deeper snow there.

-If you head up the Tichot Chairlift and then up the Grattalau you can hike from the top of the Grattalau either going right or left and explore some of the off-piste drops from there.
 Coming down the Grande Motte to the left of the Double M there is a small bowl where some lovely soft powder can sometimes be found, just make sure you cut across high enough up so you don't have to walk up the other side of the bowl.
-Overall, the Grande Motte will have some soft fresh powder snow to the sides of the pistes and if you get up there first after a fresh snow dump you can make the first off-piste tracks.

-The Bellevarde side of the mountain has the most off-piste skiing to offer, with 3 particularly well known off-piste slopes.
 The Banana, this is a very large vertical drop.
 The snow here heats up early so aim to ski this section in the morning.
 Go down the start of the Face from the top of the Olympique cable car and at the first bend to the left, continue straight on past an obvious rock on the right hand side.
 The first slope is very easy and leads to a level area with rocks at the end.
 Go left of these rocks down to another level section before taking the slope right down to the bottom of Santons.

 The Charvet Tour, this is the best-known off-piste run in Val.
 Because of its south-facing aspect however, there is a high risk of snow-sliding so be especially wary in the afternoon.
 Take the Grand Pré chairlift and at the top, carry on along the line of the lift before cutting in right at the large flat area.
 From here, the less experienced skiers can continue traversing to the right towards the far end of the bowl and then follow the bottom of the valley back to the left.
 Others may prefer to go straight down.
 Depending on the snow cover, you can take either bank of the Charvet stream towards the gorge, a narrow but lovely pitch.
 From here, follow the slight descent beside the river to the Manchet valley and ending up at the Manchet Express chairlift.